-We realize we could monetize these plans for our own profit.
+Yes, we do realize we could monetize these plans for our own profit...

-However, our overarching goal is instead community outreach, and to make these plans available to people of all backgrounds and means, so that especially those who would not otherwise have the means to access these plans or hives still can start keeping bees in top-bar hives as easily and cheaply as possible.
+However, our overarching goal is instead to promote horizontal top-bar beekeeping as a sustainable option for most beekeepers around the world, and to make these plans available to people of all backgrounds and means, so that anyone, including those who would not otherwise have the means to access these plans or hives, still can start keeping bees in top-bar hives as easily and cheaply as possible.

 Because, like Les Crowder always says, together we rise...

 But that's not our only motivation: from working with many different types of hives, including Langstroth, Layens, Long Langs, Warre, Flow, Barrel, AZ/Slovenian, and 17" top-bar hives, we know 19" horizontal top-bar hives are simpler, cheaper, much lighter and more practical than most other hives, making them ideal for most urban or backyard beekeepers, hobbyists and side liners, because they make for calmer, healthier bees and happier beekeepers.
 A lot of beekeepers around us are switching or starting with these because they make so much more sense than those other complicated to manage, expensive, and hard to build options.